Canon 70D vs T7i

 |Sony RX10« »||Y||stereo||mono||Y||Y||micro||2.0||Y||Y||-||Sony RX10|

 So how do things add up?
 Is there a clear favorite between the Canon 70D and the Canon T7i?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS 70D: